meower-media/MeowerBot.py/docs/refrence/commands.md

 # Arguments

-	- name: str (or a name in bot.command, because there is a breaking change I do not want to make.) the name of the command
+	- name: str (or aname in bot.command, because there is a breaking change I do not want to make.) the name of the command

 	- args: int